wuman/vimrc/README.md

 #### Command-T ####

-* Ensure that the installed vim is compiled with +ruby.
+* Ensure that the installed vim is compiled with ``+ruby`.

-  On Ubuntu you can do that by simply installing vim-nox:
+  On Ubuntu you can do that by simply installing `vim-nox`:

         sudo apt-get install vim-nox

-  On Mac OS X, you may install with homebrew:
+  On Mac OS X, you may install with `homebrew`:

         brew install macvim --override-system-vi
         brew linkapps